skypyproject/skypy/docs/halo/index.rst

     plt.show()

-You can also sample halos using their mass function:
+You can also sample halos using their mass function.
+You can do that using a config file and running the pipeline, for example.

 .. plot::
    :include-source: false